Talltiger50/D007RomUploader/README.md

 # D007RomUploader

-This tool allows you to upload ROM files to the D007 handheld console.
+This tool allows you to upload ROM files to the Szdiier D007 handheld console.

 ## How to Use